-I recently had the pleasure of being a guest on the
+I recently had the pleasure of being a guest my first podcast!

-equestrian lifestyle podcast Late Night Riders operated by RAMM Fence.
+The first equestrian lifestyle podcast I was on, was Late Night Riders (operated by RAMM).
 When I was initially asked if I would join them one evening as a guest, I of course said, “YES!”
 Like many, I love a good podcast and I was excited about being on the other end of one.
-When listening in my car, I usually opt for the true crime genre, but if you enjoy real life horse stories and bonding experiences with fellow equestrians, Late Night Riders is one you should give a try.
+When listening in my car, I usually opt for the true crime genre, but if you enjoy real-life horse stories and bonding experiences with fellow equestrians, Late Night Riders is one you should give a try.

 To be honest, after my initial excitement about the offer winded down, I was suddenly nervous about it.
 I had no idea what to talk about.
 What if there was an awkward silence?
 What if I completely blanked out when they asked me a question (I was totally having law school flashbacks)?
 Then I realized that for once (unlike law school or working as an attorney), I was going to be questioned about things I really knew about (myself) and was passionate about (horses).
 Sort of impossible to mess up, right?